 Emotional Messages Move People - Put Emotion into your Message Map

-That’s why the home base always appears in the center of your Message Map.
+That’s why a heart is the center of your Message Map.

-How can you make your home base great?
-In the eyes of your audience, a great home base does 7 jobs well – it:
+How can you make the heart of your message great?
+In the eyes of your audience, the heart of a great message does 7 jobs well – it:

 • Captures attention and pulls in your audience.